solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 After that, client signs the final transaction after appending these additional account addresses and submits it to the cluster via `sendTransaction`.

-In other words, programs can dynamically access their _internal_ accounts implicitly via the newly-added traced syscalls.
+For that end, introduce a new syscall to trace account accesses, so that programs can dynamically hint their _internal_ or _derivable_ account addresses implicitly via , attaning the classic implementation-detail abstraction.

 ## Traced syscalls